Online Learning: A Modern Introduction Using Convex Optimization: Lower Bound for Unconstrained Online Linear Optimization

-In the future classes, we will see that the connection between coin-betting and OLO can also be used to design OLO algorithm.
-This will give us \emph{optimal unconstrained OLO algorithms with the surprising property of not requiring a learning rate at all}.
+This theorem implies that \ac{OSD} with learning rate $\eta=\frac{\alpha}{L \sqrt{T}}$ does not have the optimal dependence on $\|\bu\|_2$ for any $\alpha>0$.
+In Chapter~\ref{ch:parameterfree}, we will see that the connection between coin betting and \ac{OLO} can also be used to design an \ac{OLO} algorithm.
+This will give us \emph{optimal unconstrained \ac{OLO} algorithms with the surprising property of not requiring a learning rate at all}.